egiurleo/codeland-2020/README.md

 <img src="https://codeland-open-source-workshop.vercel.app/title.png" height=150px alt="Your First Open Source Contribution"/>

-👋 Welcome to "Your First Open Source Contribution."
-This is a virtual workshop for the [Codeland 2020](https://codelandconf.com) conference where participants will have the opportunity to make their first contributions to an open source GitHub repository -- aka, the thing you're looking at right now!
+"Your First Open Source Contribution" is a virtual workshop for the [Codeland 2020](https://codelandconf.com) conference where participants will have the opportunity to make their first contributions to an open source GitHub repository -- aka, the thing you're looking at right now!

-## 🍴 Fork and Clone this Repo
+## Fork and Clone this Repo

 Follow these steps to start developing locally on this repository!